 Having Bad Habits Is Just another Way of Saying I Have an Addiction

-“For where your treasure is, there your heart will be also (ESV).” ~ Matthew 6:21
+“For where your treasure is, there your heart will be also” (Matthew 6:21).

-It is important enough to be said twice in the Bible.
+The above words are important enough to be stated twice in the Bible.
 Ponder that for a moment.
 These were words quoted from Jesus, the incarnate God; the Son of Man.
-When our relationship with God is not first in our lives, it allows for good things to be placed as great things.
+When our relationship with God isn’t first in our lives, it allows for good things to be placed as great things.
 We, being designed to worship, then turn these things into false idols.

-I believe that once the devil sees you err, he utilizes that sin more effectively into his deceptions.
-You can hear the words in your head telling you it’s okay to eat that pint of ice cream…you didn’t have a soda all day.
-Or, that while you promised to get the proposal to your boss on Tuesday, it doesn’t need to get done until Thursday…so why not take it easy on yourself?
-It is my thought that the devil exaggerates the pleasure such sins give you…giving you that little extra push to do it again.
+I believe that once the devil sees us err, he utilizes that sin more effectively into his deceptions.
+We can hear the words in our heads telling us that it’s okay to eat that pint of ice cream…we didn’t have a soda all day.
+Or, that while we promised to get the proposal to our boss on Tuesday, it doesn’t really need to be finished until Thursday…so why not take it easy on ourselves?
+It’s my thought that the devil exaggerates the pleasure that such sins give us…giving us that little extra push to do it again.
 Eventually, it becomes a routine; a habit—an addiction.

-I doubt most people tell themselves they want to have a meth addiction when they take it the first time.
-Or that someone expects to be a porn addict the first time they watch a porn video.
-But just that first step in the wrong direction; Hamartia—or missing the mark—can have you fall off the ledge.
+I doubt most people tell themselves they want to have a meth addiction when they decide to try it.
+It’ll only be a one-time thing, right?
+Or, that someone expects to be a porn addict the first time they watch a porn video.
+But sometimes all we need to do is take that first step in the wrong direction.
+One Hamartia—when we’re missing the mark—can have us fall off the ledge into a precipitous addiction.

 And what will this require?

 With humility comes grace.
 Think about it.
-We cannot receive God’s grace if we do not believe we are in need of it.
-If we cannot see a need for it, then we are lying to ourselves.
+We can’t receive God’s grace if we don’t believe that we’re in need of it.
+If we can’t see a need for it, then we’re lying to ourselves.

 Paul, considered himself the worst of all sinners…yet, we consider him a saint.
-Maybe that is the reason we see him that way…
+Maybe that’s the reason we see him that way…

 …humility allows us to accept grace, grant forgiveness and mercy